 In some cases I felt mild effects within 15 minutes.
 The time to the peak of the effects was anywhere between 1-4 hours.
 Observable effects finishing about 2-3 hours after peak.

-It feels virtually the same as other distillate based CBD oils using the 20:1 ratio (Redecan may like to call it a 15:1, but math says otherwise).
+It feels virtually the same as other distillate based CBD oils using the 20:1 ratio (Redecan may like to call it a 15:1, but that’s not the case when comparing mg/ml).
 There is a sense of feeling calmer and relaxed with a little tingling glow around the temples on initial doses.
 At the same time it’s somehow a mildly uncomfortable type of relaxed compared to the full spectrum oils.

 Similar to distillate CBD oils, the level of effects I experienced over consecutive days of use seemed to be dramatically reduced after just one session.
 Attempting to compensate for this by taking a larger dose of oil, doesn’t work exactly as you might expect.
 While 3ml on the 3rd day of use felt milder in many respects than 1ml on the first day, it did feel more sedating.